WHAT IS MINDFULNESS?

 Mindlessness is a state of being unaware and on automatic pilot.
 Ever driven somewhere and not remember the drive?
 Or walk up the stairs and forget what you went up there for?
 This is mindlessness; our mind is off thinking about something else rather than what is happening in the present moment.
 On autopilot, there is no space between stimulus and response, we are just reacting to whatever comes across our field of awareness.
 It gets us stuck in ruts, being unable to break unhealthy habits and reacting before thinking.
 This is what creates suffering in our lives.

 Mindfulness means paying attention to what’s happening in the present moment in the mind, body and external environment, with an attitude of curiosity and kindness.
 It creates the space between stimulus and response so that we can realize what is happening and decide how we want to respond before we act.
 It teaches us how to be aware of our thoughts, emotions, physical sensations and environment without reacting so we can make well informed decisions based in our values.

 Mindfulness and meditation have become big buzz words in the last couple of years and yet many people do not quite grasp their meaning or their practice.
 Since there is a trend, people want to give it a try.
-At Be Embodied, we love and support this wholeheartedly!
+At Be Embodied, LLC, we love and support this wholeheartedly!
 However, people give it a go on their own, struggle with it and quickly give up.
 This is not because they are bad meditators but rather because they do not have guidance to understand what it truly means to be mindful or to meditate so they get discouraged.
-That’s why the practitioners of Be Embodied are here for you!
+That’s why the practitioners of Be Embodied, LLC are here for you!

 Let’s break through your barriers and expose some of the myths about meditation and then check out our services to learn how you can get on your way to developing a successful practice!